Best Friends by Sheri Calming Donut Bed

 Durability

 With the American Bulldog's high energy, durability is non-negotiable.
-We eliminate any product that does not hold up to vigorous daily use.
+I eliminate anything that doesn't hold up to vigorous daily use -- if it can't survive Maple, it's not making my list.

 Temperature Regulation

-We evaluate this factor specifically for American Bulldog dogs, considering their large size, high energy level, and short smooth coat.
+I evaluate this factor specifically for American Bulldog dogs, accounting for their large size, high energy level, and short smooth coat.

 Read reviews from other American Bulldog owners.

-Generic product reviews tell you about the product.
+Generic reviews tell you about the product.
 Reviews from American Bulldog owners tell you about the product *with your breed*.
-Filter Amazon reviews by searching for "American Bulldog" within the review section.
+Filter Amazon reviews by searching "American Bulldog" -- it's the closest thing to breed-specific testing data you'll find.

 Our Recommendations